csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 ### How do you parallelise snakemake workflow jobs?

-The default script provided above is not optimised run in high-throughput way as snakemake workflow manager just submits one job at a time to hyperqueue scheduler.
-You can parallelise workflow tasks (i.e., rules in snakemake) by submitting more jobs from snakemake command as below:
+The default script provided above is not optimised to run in high-throughput way as snakemake workflow manager just submits one job at a time to hyperqueue scheduler.
+You can parallelise workflow tasks (i.e., rules in snakemake) by submitting more jobs from *snakemake* command as below:

 ```bash
 snakemake -s Snakefile --jobs 8 --use-singularity --executor cluster-generic --cluster-generic-submit-cmd "hq submit --cpus 5"
 ```

-You can correct above modification in the batch script (and use your own project number in sbatch directives) before submitting the Snakemake workflow job as below:
+You can correct above modification in the batch script (and use your own project number in sbatch directives) before submitting the Snakemake workflow job to the HPC cluster as below:

 ```
 sbatch snakemake_hq_puhti.sh

 ```
 One can also use more than one node to achieve even more high-throughput as HyperQueue can make use of multi-node resource allocations.

-💬 Please note that just by increasing the number jobs will not alone automatically run all those jobs.
-Jobs parameter is just a maximum limit for concurrent jobs.
+💬 Please note that just by increasing the number jobs will not alone automatically run all those jobs. *Jobs* parameter from *snakemake* is just a maximum limit for concurrent jobs.
 Jobs will be eventually run when resources are available.
 In our case we submitted 8 parallel jobs, each taking 5 CPUs as we reserved 40 CPUs in batch script.
 In practice it is a good idea to dedicate few CPUs for workflow manager itself.

 ### Follow the progress of jobs